 \subsubsection{Time-optimal adiabatic method}

-The work in Ref.~\cite{an_quantum_2020} proposes another quantum linear system algorithm based on adiabatic quantum computation with a time-optimal scheduling function.
+Reference~\cite{an_quantum_2020} proposes another quantum linear system algorithm based on adiabatic quantum computation with a time-optimal scheduling function.
 The algorithm closes the gap between the randomization method and the adiabatic quantum computation by showing that a direct implementation of near-adiabatic dynamics without phase randomization suffices for quantum linear system problems.
-The overall query complexity of the algorithm is $O(\kappa \mathrm{poly}(\log(\kappa/\varepsilon)))$, which is similar to that of \cite{childs_quantum_2017} but without relying on the VTAA subroutine.
+The overall query complexity of the algorithm is $O(\kappa \mathrm{poly}(\log(\kappa/\varepsilon)))$, which is similar to that of \cite{childs_quantum_2017} yet without relying on the VTAA subroutine.

-The algorithm first reduces the quantum linear system problem to an eigenstate preparation problem, following exactly the same approach as in the randomization method \cite{Subasi2019adiabatic}.
-Specifically, the algorithm considers a parameterized Hamiltonian $H(t)=(1-f(t))H_0+f(t)H_1$ for $t \in [0,1]$ where the zero-energy eigenstate of $H_1$ encodes the solution of the linear system problem.
-The scalar function $f(t)$ is called the scheduling function.
-It is a continuous map from $[0,1]$ to $[0,1]$ with $f(0) = 0$ and $f(1) = 1$.
+The algorithm first reduces the quantum linear system problem to an eigenstate preparation problem, following the randomization method \cite{Subasi2019adiabatic}.
+Specifically, the algorithm considers a parametrized Hamiltonian $H(t)=(1-f(t))H_0+f(t)H_1$ for $t \in [0,1]$ where the zero-energy eigenstate of $H_1$ encodes the solution of the linear system problem.
+We recall from \cref{subsec:adiabaticevolution} that the scalar function $f(t)$ is called the scheduling function.
 The corresponding eigenstate of $H_0$ can be simply constructed from $\ket{\mathbf b}$.
-More specifically, define the Hamiltonians $H_0= $ and $H_1= $, where $Q_{\mathbf{b}}=\I-\ketbra{\mathbf{b}}$ and $A$ is defined by the QLSP problem.
+More specifically, define the Hamiltonians $H_0= $ and $H_1= $, where $Q_{\mathbf{b}}=I-\op{\mathbf{b}}$ and $A$ is defined by the QLSP problem.
 If $A\ket{\mathbf{x}}=\ket{\mathbf{b}}$ then the the solution to the linear problem $\ket{\mathbf{x}}$ is encoded in the null space of $H_1$.
 To find the desired eigenstate of $H_1$, the algorithm then uses the adiabatic approach which considers the time-dependent Hamiltonian simulation problem

 The adiabatic theorem guarantees that this dynamics drives the initial eigenstate $\ket{\psi(0)}$ of $H_0$ to a good approximation of the target eigenstate of $H_1$, as long as $T$ is sufficiently large.
 Since the target eigenstate of $H_1$ actually encodes the solution of the linear system problem, solving this time-dependent Hamiltonian simulation problem for sufficiently large $T$ will solve the quantum linear system problem.
 The algorithm in~\cite{an_quantum_2020} uses the truncated Dyson series method for Hamiltonian simulation \cite{Low2018interaction} to achieve near-optimal time and precision dependence.